-Anomalously high electron temperature has been observed in AGN gas clouds for more than 35 years, but to date the explanation for these temperatures has remained a mystery.
-[ADD OIII TEMP HERE] Previously, numerous heating mechanismscombinations of physical conditions have been explored, but none have proven sufficient to create the temperatures we observe.
-Shock heating is often regarded as a possible explanation, but with the high OIII temps that accompany shocks, you get LINER emission which we don’t see].
+Anomalously high electron temperatures have been observed in AGN gas clouds for more than 35 years, but to date these temperatures lack a robust explanation.
+[How can I smoothly add in the fact that it’s an OIII temp here?
+How does the addition below look?]
+Previously, numerous combinations of physical conditions have been explored, but none have proven sufficient to create the observed [O III] emission ratios indicative of high electron temperatures.
+Shock heating is often regarded as a possible explanation, but with the high OIII temperatures that accompany shocks, strong neutral line emission characteristic of LINERs results, which only explains a small subset of AGN.
 We aim to find a solution to this “temperature problem” for high temperature photoionized galaxies.
-Using spectroscopy from the Sloan Digital Sky Survey (SDSS) and a photoionization code called CLOUDY, we investigate high electron temperature gas clouds in the narrow line region of active galactic nuclei (AGN).
-[YOU WANT TO MENTION OTHER MECHANISMS AND EXPLANATIONS THAT HAVE BEEN EXPLORED TO SOLVE THIS PROBLEM].
+Using spectroscopy from the Sloan Digital Sky Survey (SDSS) and the photoionization code called CLOUDY, we investigate high electron temperature gas clouds in the narrow line region of active galactic nuclei (AGN).
+[Should I mention previous studies here or just leave that for the intro?
+I would leave for the intro b/c you’ve already alluded to conditions already explored].
 Using CLOUDY simulations, we are able to examine combinations of physical parameters within gas clouds, such as hydrogen density, metallicity, ionization parameter and grain abundance, to search for conditions that would replicate the electron temperatures we see in the SDSS.
-We use OIII emission line ratios to determine the electron temperature in the clouds, and find that our highest temperature data points reach up to (find Te).
-By plotting our simulations with our observed data using emission line diagnostic diagrams, we discover how variance in each physical characteristics effects gas cloud temperatures.
+We use OIII emission line ratios to determine the electron temperature in the clouds, and find that our highest temperature data points reach up to (find Te, still need help with this).
+Using emission line diagnostic diagrams, we discover how variance in each physical characteristics affects gas cloud temperatures.
 We find that hydrogen density and ionization parameter variation alone cannot account for the highest observed temperatures but can account for the AGN showing Te < 1.54 x 104 K .
-Similarly, metallicity and ionization parameter variation is unable to replicate the highest observed electron temperatures.
-Our most successful simulations contain 5 times the grain abundance of the Orion nebula, and Z < 1.4 Z☉ , which can reproduce the electron temperature in some of our high temperature observations with Te > 1.54 x 104 K. These models match our high temperature data quite well for high values of ionization and low metallicity, but miss the low ionization, high metallicity, high temperature data.
+Similarly, metallicity and ionization parameter variation is unable to replicate the highest observed electron temperatures [Are these high temperatures the same as the previous sentence?
+If so, combine the sentences, if not, list the temperature] .
+Our most successful simulations contain 5 times the grain abundance of the Orion nebula, and Z < 1.4 Z☉ , which can reproduce the electron temperature in some of our high temperature observations with Te > 1.54 x 104 K. These models match our high temperature data quite well for high values of ionization and low metallicity, but miss the low ionization, high metallicity, high temperature AGN.